IBM PS/1

-The IBM PS/1 is a brand for a line of personal computers that marked IBM's return to the home market in 1990, five years after the IBM PCjr.
+The PS/1 (known in some European countries as the PS/1000) is a brand for a line of personal computers that marked IBM's return to the home market in 1990, five years after the IBM PCjr.
 It was replaced by the IBM Aptiva in September 1994.

 Position among IBM's PC brands

 The PS/1 line was created for new computer users and was sold in consumer electronics stores alongside comparable offerings from Compaq, Hewlett-Packard, Packard Bell, and others.
-American PS/1 models came with a modem installed so users could access online IBM help services, which were provided by partnerships with Prodigy and Quantum.
+American PS/1 models came with a modem installed so users could access online IBM help services, which were provided by partnerships with Prodigy and Quantum Computer Services.

 Like the PCjr, the PS/1's name suggested a more limited machine than IBM's business line, the PS/2.
 However, unlike the PS/2, the PS/1 was based upon architecture closer to the AT and compatibles, for example using ISA, plain VGA, and IDE.
 Although the first models used custom-designed components and design, later desktop and tower models used mostly standard components.
 The earlier models included a ROM with IBM's PC DOS and a graphical shell, however the system was compatible with other DOS implementations and the shell could be installed on the hard drive.
 Later models included a feature called "Rapid Resume" which gave the computers the ability to go into standby mode as well as a hibernation function.
-There were several form factors used during the PS/1's production, with the 2133 and 2155 cases used for several model years while the 2168 tower case was offered later in later models of the PS/1 lineup:
+There were several form factors used during the PS/1's production, with the 2133 and 2155 cases used for several model years, while the 2168 tower case was offered later in later models of the PS/1 lineup: